Who can qualify and apply for SSDI benefits?

 The answers to each of these questions can affect your ability to qualify as disabled, for the purpose of Social Security Disability benefits.

-If you are uncertain if you will fit the work credits requirements or the medical condition requirements, contact our Florida disability lawyers with your questions.
+If you are uncertain if you will fit the work credits requirements or the medical condition requirements, contact our disability lawyers with your questions.
 Southeast Disability Advocates has helped thousands of clients through the SSDI application process.
-Give our Florida Disability Lawyers a call.
+Give us a call.